 A small number of assets have been deemed surplus to the requirement of the Council but do not yet meet the criteria to be classified as Assets Held for Sale.
-As such they have been reclassified as surplus assets, and revalued at 31 March 2020 at fair value, assessing the assets in their highest and best use, using Level 2 inputs.
+As such they are classified as surplus assets and revalued during 2019/20 at fair value, assessing the assets in their highest and best use, using Level 2 inputs.

-Recurring Fair Value Measurements Input Level in Fair Value Valuation technique used to measure Fair Value 31 March 2019 Fair Value 31 March 2020 Fair Value Hierarchy £m £m Highest and Best Use Level 2 The fair value of surplus properties has been measured using a market approach, which takes into account quoted prices for similar assets in active markets, existing lease terms and rentals, research into market evidence including market yields, the covenant strength for existing tenants, and data and market knowledge gained in managing the Council's Property Portfolio.
+Recurring Fair Value Measurements Input Level in Fair Valuation technique used to measure Fair Value 31 March 2019 Fair Value 31 March 2020 Fair Value Value Hierarchy £m £m Highest and Best Use Level 2 The fair value of surplus properties has been measured using a market approach, which takes into account quoted prices for similar assets in active markets, existing lease terms and rentals, research into market evidence including market yields, the covenant strength for existing tenants, and data and market knowledge gained in managing the Council's Property Portfolio.
 Market conditions are such that similar properties are actively purchased and sold and the level of observable inputs is significant, leading to the properties being categorised as Level 2 on the fair value hierarchy.
 172.7 170.8